On Causality and Predictivity: Prepostdictivity

-The important point is that (in our universe), the retarded choice (as well as the advanced one, when it applies) is driven by statistical properties, inherent to the macroscopic world.
-It is not a fundamental property of nature.
+The important point is that the specification of boundary conditions at infinity involves regions of spacetime that are inaccessible without invoking superluminality.
+The choice we usually opt for at ordinary scales is driven by statistical properties inherent to the macroscopic world, rather than by a fundamental property of nature.
 Hence, extending that choice, or an equivalent one, to the microscopic world is unjustified.
 There is no reason why the universe at infinitesimal scales should resemble the universe at large scales (which means: a desert expanse, where the assumptions of no incoming radiation and no disruptors feel natural), instead of, say, a turbulent, stormy sea.
 For example, fakeons, through equations like (\ref{fak}), contemplate a superposition of incoming and outgoing waves at the microscopic level, precisely recalling a stormy sea.

 The conclusion is that the arrow of time resulting from causality (possibly downgraded to predictivity)\ resembles the thermodynamic arrow of time, in the sense that both rely on the law of large numbers.
 In the same way as statistical irreversibility does not hold at the microscopic level (given that the law of large numbers breaks down with small numbers), causation and predictivity lose meaning at small distances (even in the presence of external forces), because assumptions barring disruptors or incoming waves, which rely on statistics, cannot be trusted there.
 These arguments point towards causation and predictivity as emerging properties of (our description of) the universe rather than fundamental ones, thereby making the abandonment of microcausality and micropredictivity not only acceptable, but also necessary.